astravant/digital-garden-jekyll/_notes/daily-notes.md

 ## Thought
 - Lots of funding and talent flowing to e-learning/courses
 - Is there a possibility big companies (Netflix, Amazon) are making people lazier, to the point where they are not so interested in learning.
+- There still exists a necessity to learn, acquire skills, etc to apply to careers.

 # February 20, 2019

 ## Idea
-- "content autopilot" - a software that creates your email list or social media content and send it out to your subscribers and followers automatically.
+- "Content autopilot" - a software that creates your email list or social media content and send it out to your subscribers and followers automatically.
 - People do not pay you because you have likes and followers, they pay because you serve them and provide value.
 - What if social media didn't exist?